odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Injecting the container into a class is an **anti-pattern**.
 You should declare all class dependencies in the constructor explicitly.

-Why is injecting the container (in the most cases) an anti-pattern?
+Why is injecting the container (in most cases) an anti-pattern?

 In Slim 3 the [Service Locator](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) (anti-pattern) was the default "style" to inject the whole ([Pimple](https://pimple.symfony.com/)) container and fetch the dependencies from it.